0 Items(s) | $0.00 Subtotal | Checkout | 877 400 5263

 Celebrate Thanksgiving.
 Find out if there are any non-profit organizations that deliver meals to needy families.
 Make a list of the items they require and post in the break-room.
 People can sign up without feeling pressured.

 Host a gift drawing, but again make sure it's not mandatory.
 Be considerate about the gift you submit.
 Sweets, alcohol, etc. are off limits in a day and age of strict diets and struggles with addiction.
 Sweets are fine if sent to an entire office, alcohol is not (except to my office it won't offend me).
-A fun Smiley Journal or commuter mug is always welcome and say a little more about your gift giving efforts.
+A pretty padfolio or commuter mug is always welcome and say a little more about your gift giving efforts.
 By giving something unique and thoughtful you are also standing out at work in a positive way.

 If you feel compelled to buy for a boss the same rules apply.
 Extravagant gifts can make people uncomfortable.
 A lovely notebook or journal is useful and thoughtful.
 Don't push your own ideals on others.
 You would love to get your boss into yoga so she stops complaining about her neck pain, but your gift of a yoga mat will not likely be a turning point in her life.
 So give in and buy her the new commuter mug you know she will use.

 Business Gifting Anytime